vishalcargill/goodfork/README.md

 | `npm run db:seed` | Seed demo users + inventory. |
 | `npm run recipes:import -- data/recipes.json` | Load the Kaggle dataset into the `Recipe` + `InventoryItem` tables. |
 | `npm run recipes:embed -- 50` | Generate embeddings for up to 50 recipes missing the configured vector version. |

+### Admin Recipes
+- After logging in as `admin@cargill.com` you’ll be redirected to the `/admin` hub with entry cards for Recipes and Inventory management.
+- Visit `/admin/recipes` to manage dishes; the route is server-guarded against non-admin sessions.
+- The admin console exposes CRUD over every recipe + inventory column defined in Prisma along with a live Recommendation Card preview so operators can see consumer-facing output instantly.
+- All actions flow through `/api/admin/recipes` (POST for create, PUT for update, DELETE for removal) and respect the `InventoryItem` relation.
+Inventory status + restock dates update the same row the recommendation engine uses.

 ### Recipe Dataset & Embeddings
 1. Place the Kaggle payload at `data/recipes.json` (already checked in).